R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ### Build the enclave in other modes

+In the previous section, you run the sample app in [mock mode](enclave-modes.md).
+Now you can run it in the other modes.
 The hello world sample has been [configured](enclave-modes.md#set-the-enclave-mode) such that you can define the mode using the `enclaveMode` Gradle parameter.
-For example, you can compile the host for simulation mode with the command
+For example, you can compile the host for simulation mode with the command:

 === "Windows"
 ```bash
     gradlew.bat :host:bootJar -PenclaveMode=simulation
 ```
+Replace `simulation` with `debug` for debug mode.

 === "macOS / Linux"
 ```bash
     ./gradlew :host:bootJar -PenclaveMode=simulation
 ```
+Replace `simulation` with `debug` for debug mode.

 This generates the host JAR at `host/build/libs/host-simulation.jar`.

-For *release mode*, the sample app is configured (in the `build.gradle` of the `enclave` subproject) to use external signing.
-Note that *external signing is optional*.
+For *release mode*, the sample app is configured (in the `build.gradle` of the `enclave` subproject) to use external code signing.
+Note that *external code signing is optional*.
 See [enclave signing](signing.md) for more information on external signing.

 To generate `host-release.jar`: